hosua/Folder-Organizer-Tool/README.md

 However please keep in mind that this extracts ALL folders in the current directory.
 Not just the ones that were created by the program.

-However please note that this also affects other folders in the directory as well.
+NOTE: This also affects other folders in the directory as well!

 Once again, you will be prompted with the same message.